prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 A goal of basic enforcement is to confirm that there's enough evidence of consent to pass data on to vendors who do have access to the GVL and can fully parse and enforce.

-Before allowing an activity tied to a TCF-protected purpose for a given Vendor, one of these scenarios must be true:
+Before allowing an activity tied to a TCF-protected Purpose for a given vendor, one of these scenarios must be true:

 - Configuration rules enforce both consent and vendor signals and either:
-  - We have the User’s purpose consent and the User’s vendor consent
+  - we have the user’s purpose consent and the user’s vendor consent, or
-  - Or we confirmed the User’s LI (Legitimate Interest) Transparency is established for this purpose and the User’s Vendor LI field didn’t reject this vendor
+  - we confirmed the user’s LI (Legitimate Interest) Transparency is established for this purpose and the user’s Vendor LI field didn’t reject this vendor.
 - Configuration rules enforce only purpose consent and either:
-  - We have the user’s purpose consent
+  - we have the user’s purpose consent, or
-  - Or we confirmed the User’s LI Transparency is established for this purpose
+  - we confirmed the user’s LI Transparency is established for this purpose.
 - Configuration rules enforce only vendor signals and either:
-  - We have the user’s vendor consent
+  - we have the user’s vendor consent, or
-  - Or we confirmed the User’s Vendor LI field didn’t reject this vendor
+  - we confirmed the user’s Vendor LI field didn’t reject this vendor
 - Configuration rules enforce neither purpose consent nor vendor signal.

-Technically these rules are defined:
+Technically these rules are defined as follows:

 1. enforcePurpose[P]==true AND PurposesConsent[P]==1 AND enforceVendor[P,V]==true AND VendorConsentBitfield[V]==1
 1. enforcePurpose[P]==true AND PurposesConsent[P]==1 AND enforceVendor[P,V]==false